What is this study about?

 - Stage one included a feasibility study and a pilot study.
 The feasibility study developed and tested the training course for intensive care nurses in two NHS hospitals.
 The pilot study, conducted in two different NHS hospitals, ensured the necessary processes/procedures were in place to proceed to stage two.

-- Stage two is a randomised controlled trial being conducted in 24 NHS hospitals throughout the UK to find out if psychological training for nurses improves patients’ well-being after a stay in the intensive care unit.
+- Stage two was a randomised clinical trial conducted at 24 NHS hospitals throughout the UK to find out if psychological training for nurses improves patients’ well-being after a stay in the intensive care unit.
 Psychological training was provided to nurses in 12 intensive care units.
-Patients in these units will be compared with patients in the other 12 intensive care units where nurses did not receive psychological training.
+Patients in these units were be compared with patients in the other 12 intensive care units where nurses did not receive psychological training.

 This study uses data from the Case Mix Programme.

 When is it taking place?

 Stage one of POPPI began in November 2013 and finished in June 2015.
 Stage two started in September 2015 and completed recruitment in February 2017.

 Who is leading the study?